Competence Leads To Confidence And In Turn Boldness

-But there is a further key here and that is building on the confidence that you already have.
-You never stop doing the basics and praticising your standard operating procedures, drills or scripts.
+But there is a further key here and that is building the confidence that you already have.
+You never stop doing the basics and practicing your standard operating procedures, drills or scripts.
 Competence leads to confidence, do I concur, absolutely.

 To Your Success